mitchdz/ECE576A/docs/README.md

 vagrant up
 ```

-I personally chose to use byobu with screen as the backend to manage the vagrant VMs.
+We chose to use byobu with screen as the backend to manage the vagrant VMs.
 To do this, run the following:
 ```bash
 ./byobu_screen_sessions.sh
 ```